arangodb/docs/3.4/hot-backup-restore-limitations.md

-ArangoDB hot backups impose limitations with respect to storage engine, storage usage, upgrades, deployment scheme, etc. Please review the below list of limitations closely to make sure that they don't clash with planned deployments.
+ArangoDB hot backups impose limitations with respect to storage engine, storage usage, upgrades, deployment scheme, etc. Please review the below list of limitations closely to conclude which operations it might or might not be suited for.

 Global Scope
 ------------